Code Inspection: Member can be made private (non-private accessibility)

 JetBrains Rider is smart enough to determine where a particular class member is actually being used.
 If it isn’t used outside the type or derived types, JetBrains Rider will offer to mark the member as

 private.
 If the member is used in derived classes too, JetBrains Rider will offer to mark it as

-You can also suppress these inspections with any custom attribute.
-To do so, mark the definition of this attribute with [MeansImplicitUse] attribute.
+You can also suppress usage-checking inspections with any custom attribute.
+To do so, mark the definition of that attribute with the [MeansImplicitUse] attribute.

 And finally, you can suppress a specific usage-checking inspection as any other code inspection with a suppression comment or a suppression attribute.